⚡ Quick answer

 1

-The Shaken system creates a massive regular supply of trade-ins
+The shaken system creates a massive regular supply of trade-ins

 2

-Japanese dealerships do not sell competing brands
+Japanese dealerships cannot sell competing brands

 3